Spiral Taping™ Tecnology, forming the composites "unibody" with a robot

 The 4th generation "Spiral Taping" technology that we use first in Europe derives from "Filament Winding", developed in Germany a few years ago and has totally changed the way of producing composites in tubular structures such as the rims of a bicycle.

-The "Spiral Taping" was developed for the Aerospace sector; it is used, for example, to produce warplane parts such as the Lockheed Martin F22 Raptor (air intake of the engine) or the turbofan blades of the General Electric GEnX engines or the carbon nacelle of the new Boeing 787 DreamLiner (see photo).
+The "Spiral Taping" was developed for the Aerospace sector; it is used, for example, to produce warplane parts such as the Lockheed Martin F22 Raptor (air intake of the engine) or the turbofan blades of the General Electric GEnX engines or the carbon nacelle of the new Boeing 787 DreamLiner.

-Unlike the classic lamination of composite rims, the "Spiral Taping" technique is performed by a Cobot (Collaborative Robot), programmed to wind (under constant and controlled tension) the carbon fibers with an orientation defined by the efforts predicted at FEA during the design.
+Unlike the classic lamination of composite rims, the "Spiral Taping" is produced by a Cobot (Collaborative Robot), programmed to wind (under constant and controlled tension) the carbon fibers with an orientation defined by the stresses predicted with FEM software during the development.

 Differences between Spiral Taping, Filament Winding, and traditional lamination